Choose another writer in this calendar:

 opera adaptations, but they were never realized.
 In Orson Welles's film Citizen Kane (1941) Charles Foster Kane produces an opera for his former mistress and second wife, Susan Alexander, based on Salammbô.
 Bernard Herrmann, who wrote the score, proclaimed in 1972 that "I was fortunate enough to start my career with a film like Citizen Kane.
 It's been a downhill run ever since!"

 L'Éducation sentimentale (1869, A Sentimental Education), a panorama of France, was set in the era of the Revolution of 1848.
 Its first version (La première Education Sentimentale)

 Flaubert had finished in 1845.
 The story depicted the relationship

 between a young man and an older married woman.
 Fréderic Moreau, the

 hero, is full of vague longings, but he constantly

 meets people who have nothing else to offer but pessimism and cynicism.

 The ironic title, A Sentimental Education, means the education of feeling, and refers to the failure of Flaubert's generation to achieve its ideals.

-Flaubert's book on bourgeois stupidity, Bouvard et Pécuchet, was left unfinished at his death, and was first published in La Nouvelle Revue (1880-81), edited by Flaubert's niece Caroline Commanville.
-The two protagonists, two copy clerks who move to the country, have often been considered forefathers of Beckett's characters.
-Bouvard and Pécuchet was partly inspired by Bartlémy Maurice's story 'Les Deux greffiers' (1841), which had appeared in the magazine La Gazette fdes tribunnaux.
+Bouvard et Pécuchet, on bourgeois stupidity, was left unfinished at the author's death.
+Edited by Flaubert's niece Caroline Commanville, it was first published in La Nouvelle Revue (1880-81).
+The protagonists, two copy clerks who move to the country, have often been considered forefathers of Beckett's characters.
+Bouvard and Pécuchet was partly inspired by Bartlémy Maurice's story 'Les Deux greffiers' (1841), which had appeared in the magazine La Gazette tribunaux.
 Some of the banalities which Flaubert found unbearable, he had already collected in Dictionary of Received Ideas (1911).